 Invisible Sun is a game about discovery and secrets.
 There may be other content awaiting your discovery in the black cube.

 Every preorder of the Invisible Sun game gets an extra Sooth Deck, a $23 value.
-Even better, you don’t have to wait for March to get it: We’ll ship your Sooth Deck to you as soon as it’s available in August.
+Even better, you don’t have to wait to get it: We’ll ship your Sooth Deck when it’s available.
+[NOTE: We are sold out of Sooth Decks, but more are on the way.
+We’ll ship your Sooth Deck as soon as it’s available.]

 Preorders ship about two weeks ahead of street date.